Printable PSA Papers

 Gloss Printable PSA Paper

 Gloss printable PSA paper has a shiny finish.
 Glossy paper tends to be thinner and less opaque than matte paper.
-The high sheen of the finish means less ink gets absorbed by the paper, creating a richer color definition.
+The high sheen of the finish prevents the paper from absorbing as much ink, resulting in a richer color definition.

 The release liner used can also vary based on the type of paper.
 One popular option is a layflat liner, which prevents the paper from curling.
-A layflat liner also allows the paper to feed through the printer easily without distorting the image or text.
+A layflat liner lets the paper feed through the printer easily without distorting the image or text.

 Uses for Printable Papers and PSA Film